MichalLytek/type-graphql/docs/interfaces-and-inheritance.md

 In object-oriented programming it is common to create interfaces which describes the contract that classes implementing them has to fulfill.
 We also compose the classes using inheritance mechanism.
 Hence why TypeGraphQL support both GraphQL interfaces as well as composing types definition by extending the classes.

 ## Interfaces
 TypeScript has first class support for interfaces.
-Unfortunatelly, they exist only on compile-time, so we can't use them to build GraphQL schema on runtime by using decorators.
+Unfortunately, they exist only on compile-time, so we can't use them to build GraphQL schema on runtime by using decorators.

 Luckily, we can use abstract class for this purpose - it behave almost like an interface (can't be "newed", can be implemented by class), it just won't stop developers from implementing a method or initializing a field.
 But until we do the same things like with an interface, we can safely use it.